devangshekhawat/Fedora-40-Post-Install-Guide/README.md

 ## RPM Fusion release
 * Fedora has disabled the repositories for non-free .rpm software by default.
 Follow this if you use non-free software like discord and some multimedia codecs etc. As a general rule of thumb its advised to do this unless you absolutely don't want any non-free software on your system.
 * `sudo dnf install https://mirrors.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://mirrors.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm`
+* also while you're at it, install core dnf plugins by
+* `sudo dnf install dnf-plugins-core`

 ## Update
 * `sudo dnf -y upgrade --refresh`
 * Reboot

 ## NVIDIA Drivers
 * Only follow this if you have a NVIDIA gpu.
-Also, don't follow this if you have a gpu which has dropped support for newer driver releases i.e. anything earlier than nvidia GTX 900, 1000, 1600 and RTX 2000, 3000 series.
-Fedora comes preinstalled with NOUVEAU drivers which may or may not work better on those GPUs.
+Also, don't follow this if you have a gpu which has dropped support for newer driver releases i.e. anything earlier than nvidia GT/GTX 600, 700, 800, 900, 1000, 1600 and RTX 2000, 3000 series.
+Fedora comes preinstalled with NOUVEAU drivers which may or may not work better on those GPUs older GPUs.
 This should be followed by Desktop and Laptop users alike.
 * `sudo dnf update -y` # to make sure you're on the latest kernel
-* Enable RPM Fusion Nvidia non-free repository and install from there
+* Enable RPM Fusion Nvidia non-free repository in the app store and install from there
 * or alternatively
 * `sudo dnf install akmod-nvidia`
 * Wait for atleast 5 mins before rebooting in order to let the kernel headers compile.